anteac/Francis/README.md

 Once Francis is up and running, open your browser and hit http://localhost:4703/ to fill in the configuration.
 For those deploying on a headless server, the WebUI listens on `http://*:4703`, so you'll be able to access it from your hostname or IP address.
 Configuration and logs are stored in `/config` inside the container.

+For users to be able to properly send requests, you must configure a user in Ombi (named "Francis") and you must grant him all the request-related roles.

 You will also need some setup on your Ombi installation: in its settings, enable the Webhook notification with `http://localhost:4703/webhook` (or whatever hostname you have).
 If your Francis installation is already running, you can hit the `Test` button to receive a test message on your configured bot conversation.